techidaily/site-facebook/source/_posts/behind-the-scenes-of-news-feed-curation-by-fb.md

  Because of Facebook's enormous influence and the ease with which certain content can go viral, the security implications of every post are critical.
 So, content deemed "problematic" by the Facebook community is purposefully made more difficult to view.
 This category includes the following items:

 * Posts containing well-known hate terms, graphic violence, adult nudity, and sexual activity.
-* Posts that are tailored to not violate[Community Standards guidelines](https://transparency.fb.com/en-gb/policies/community-standards/?from=https%3A%2F%2Fweb.facebook.com%2Fcommunitystandards%2F) but contain borderline sexually explicit or violent content.
+* Posts that are tailored to not violate [Community Standards guidelines](https://transparency.fb.com/en-gb/policies/community-standards/?from=https%3A%2F%2Fweb.facebook.com%2Fcommunitystandards%2F) but contain borderline sexually explicit or violent content.
-* Posts that promote services or goods that are prohibited by[Facebook's Regulated Goods Community Standards](https://transparency.fb.com/en-gb/policies/community-standards/regulated-goods/?from=https%3A%2F%2Fweb.facebook.com%2Fcommunitystandards%2Fregulated%5Fgoods) .
+* Posts that promote services or goods that are prohibited by [Facebook's Regulated Goods Community Standards](https://transparency.fb.com/en-gb/policies/community-standards/regulated-goods/?from=https%3A%2F%2Fweb.facebook.com%2Fcommunitystandards%2Fregulated%5Fgoods) .
 * Posts by groups affiliated with prone-to-violence conspiracy groups such as QAnon.
 * Posts that do not violate COVID-19 or vaccine policies but provide misleading vaccine information.
 * Posts by repeat Facebook policy violators.